Hard clam

-The hard clam (Mercenaria mercenaria), also known as the round clam, hard-shell (or hard-shelled) clam, or the quahog, (Note: For the pronunciation and variant spellings of quahog, as well as for other alternative common names, see the appropriate section.) is an edible marine bivalve mollusk that is native to the eastern shores of North America and Central America from Prince Edward Island to the Yucatán Peninsula.
+The hard clam (Mercenaria mercenaria), also known as the round clam, hard-shell (or hard-shelled) clam, or the quahog, is an edible marine bivalve mollusk that is native to the eastern shores of North America and Central America from Prince Edward Island to the Yucatán Peninsula.
 It is one of many unrelated edible bivalves that in the United States are frequently referred to simply as clams.
 Older literature sources may use the systematic name Venus mercenaria; this species is in the family Veneridae, the venus clams.

-Confusingly, the "ocean quahog" is a different species, Arctica islandica, which, although superficially similar in shape, is in a different family of bivalves: it is rounder than the hard clam, usually has a black periostracum, and there is no pallial sinus in the interior of the shell.
+The "ocean quahog" is a different species, Arctica islandica, which, although superficially similar in shape, is in a different family of bivalves: it is rounder than the hard clam, usually has a black periostracum, and there is no pallial sinus in the interior of the shell.

 Alternative names

 Left valve interior of Mercenaria mercenaria.

-The hard clam has many alternative common names.
-It is also known as the Northern quahog, round clam, or chowder clam.
+The hard clam has many alternative common names, including the Northern quahog, round clam, and chowder clam.

-In fish markets, there are specialist names for different sizes of this species of clam.
-The smallest legally harvestable clams are called countnecks or peanuts, next size up are littlenecks, then topnecks.
-Above that are the cherrystones, and the largest are called quahogs or chowder clams.
+Fish markets use specialist names for different sizes of this species of clam.
+The smallest legally harvestable clams are called countnecks or peanuts, the next size up are littlenecks, then come topnecks.
+Above these are the cherrystones, and the largest are called quahogs or chowder clams.